marcosbermejo/refactor/README.md

 ## Things wrong with the given code:

-1. The code inside User.findOneAndUpdate is being executed once the response has already been sent, so if anything unexpected happens, there is no way to warn the client.
+1. The code inside `User.findOneAndUpdate` is being executed once the response has already been sent, so if anything unexpected happens, there is no way to warn the client.

-2. Errors are not being handled in User.findOneAndUpdate
+2. Errors are not being handled in `User.findOneAndUpdate`.

-3. Because Shop.findById is being executed once the response has already been sent, the res.status(500).send() will raise the error "Cannot set headers after they are sent to the client"
+3. Because `Shop.findById` is being executed once the response has already been sent, the `res.status(500).send()` will raise the error `"Cannot set headers after they are sent to the client"`.

-4. Superagent errors are not being handled
+4. Superagent errors are not being handled.

 ## Refactor

- 1. Use of `let` / `const`
+ 1. Use of `let` / `const`.
- 2. Use of `async` / `await`
+ 2. Use of `async` / `await`.
- 3. Use variables for readability
+ 3. Use variables for readability.
- 4. It seems to me that there was a `=== -1` missing in `shop.invitations.indexOf()`
+ 4. It seems to me that there was a `=== -1` missing in `shop.invitations.indexOf()`.
  5. It seems to me that all the two `.indexOf()` are to avoid duplicates.
-This can be achieved using mongoose [addToSet](https://mongoosejs.com/docs/api/array.html#mongoosearray_MongooseArray-addToSet)
+This can be achieved using mongoose [addToSet](https://mongoosejs.com/docs/api/array.html#mongoosearray_MongooseArray-addToSet).
- 6. I added some comments, they are always useful
+ 6. I added some comments, they are always useful.

 ```js
 exports.inviteUser = async function(req, res, next) {